JacobWPeterson/PostgresOnEC2/contributing.md

 Start by reading the postgresqlSetup.sh to get a feel for format.
 We optimize for readability and also clarity for new programmers:

-  * File naming convention is the dbms name in camelCase followed by `Setup.sh` (e.g. mySQLSetup.sh or mongoDBSetup.sh)
+  * File naming convention is the DBMS name in camelCase followed by `Setup.sh` (e.g. mySQLSetup.sh or mongoDBSetup.sh)
   * Wrap your lines so a reader does not have to scroll horizontally
   * File should begin at installation of DBMS
   * Explain your steps with comments; many shell commands are unintelligible to new programmers